 If you’ve spent much time working with the SSIS catalog, you likely already know that the catalog is where all assets related to package storage, configuration, and execution are stored: all of the projects and their associated packages, configuration environments, and execution logs are all stored in the SSISDB database used by the SSIS catalog.
 When deploying a new package or project to the SSIS catalog, the binary code and metadata is stored in the SSISDB database, which is the storage home of the SSIS catalog.
-For package and project storage, on the surface it might appear that each deployment to the catalog overwrites the existing version of that project or package and replaces it with the one being deployed.
-However, this is not the case.
-By default, the SSIS catalog will keep a handful of prior copies of projects in the database, which are accessible through the version management features.
-Prior versions still in the catalog’s history can be restored – or more specifically, marked as Current – in which case that old version then becomes the version of record.
+Within there, you will find SSIS catalog project versioning, in which past versions of the source code are automatically persisted in the database.

 In this post, I’ll walk through the essentials of the SSIS catalog project versioning: what it is, where it works well, and how to use it.